hs-ye/travis-optimiser/README.md

     - check if search is single radius or between two locations
     - makes sure there are 5 results, and saves any additional searches to the csv file

+- Deploy to google cloud functions
+    - Modify storage location to a GCP cloud storage filepath

 - Content based recommender that classifies restaurants by type
 - Create a list of types of restaurants, for recommendation
-- Deploy to google cloud functions
 - System that links to accounts
 -